Home

 A copy of the calculating machine of Hahn (made by Johann Christoph Schuster)

-Hahn certainly has been acquainted with machine of Leibniz (not only from Theatrum arithmetico-geometricum of Leupold, but also from other sources), and that’s probably the reason to use the stepped drum of Leibniz in the construction of his device.
-The arrangement of the device has also some similarities with the Leupold’s calculating machine.
+Hahn certainly has been acquainted with the machine of Leibniz (not only from Theatrum arithmetico-geometricum of Leupold, but also from other sources), and that’s probably the reason to use the stepped drum of Leibniz in the construction of his device.
+The arrangement of the device has also some similarities with Leupold’s calculating machine.

 In an article in the magazine Teutschen Merkur from 1779, Hahn mentioned that: